-Drupal provides the best foundation for enterprise-scale digital experiences.
+Drupal provides the best foundation for digital experiences at enterprise scale.

-Software architecture should be modular — easily decomposable into smaller pieces that have standard interfaces.
+Software architecture should be modular and easy to break down into smaller pieces that have standard interfaces.
 Modular pieces of software can be reused to support rapid innovation based on business needs.
 Modular software is at the core of a composable architecture, as defined by Gartner.

-Here are just a few of the ways that Drupal can form the core of a composable, modular architecture.
+Here are a few ways that Drupal can form the core of a composable, modular architecture.

 Drupal has tens of thousands of pre-built modules to help developers and marketers create digital experiences.
 Teams creating digital experiences can easily explore all the available options for their digital experience platform (DXP) and how to use them.
 Drupal.org’s module repository, a component marketplace; Drupal.org’s distribution marketplace, a marketplace for packaged business capabilities; and Drupal’s project browser enable developers and business users to discover and install Drupal modules from within the CMS’s administrative user interface.